101 Ultimate Weight Loss Tips for Summer 2020

-Put down the Lean Cuisine.
+Put down the frozen food.
 While many ready-made meals are marketed as nutritious alternatives to home cooking, research published in 2015 in the British Journal of Nutrition reveals that consumption of such meals is linked to increased rates of obesity and an increased risk of excess belly fat.

 Think only refined carbohydrates have an effect on your weight?
 Think again.
 Research published in 2010 in the journal ARYA Atherosclerosis suggests that even regular consumption of potatoes is correlated with obesity.

 However, that doesn't mean that every potato is created equal.
 The occasional fiber-rich baked sweet potato or side of potato wedges is unlikely to derail your diet in the same way an oversized order of salty, greasy French fries would.
 So just be careful about how you order your spuds.

 One of the quickest ways to kick off your weight loss journey is also one of the easiest: by putting tempting foods away.
 Research conducted at Cornell University in 2015 found that individuals who kept fruit on their kitchen counters had lower BMIs overall, and individuals of an average weight were less likely than their obese counterparts to keep snack foods, like pastries, on the kitchen counter.